paperless-ngx/paperless-ngx/docs/administration.rst

     .. note::

-        When ansible detects that an update run is in progress, it backs up the entire ``paperlessng_directory`` to ``paperlessng_directory-TIMESTAMP``.
+        When ansible detects that an update run is in progress, it creates a backup of the core folders of paperless-ng as the archive ``paperlessng_directory-TIMESTAMP.tgz``.
-        Updates can be rolled back by simply moving the timestamped folder back to the original location.
+        Updates can be rolled back by performing the stes given in :ref:`Restoring a backup created during an update using the Ansible Route <downgrading_paperless-ansible>`.
-        If the update succeeds and you want to continue using the new release, please don't forget to delete the backup folder.
+        If the update succeeds and you want to continue using the new release, please don't forget to delete the backup archive.

     .. code:: shell-session

         $ ansible-playbook playbook.yml

+.. _downgrading_paperless:
 Downgrading Paperless
 #####################